naacl2022-srw/naacl2022-srw.github.io/cfp.md

 - Each participant is also assigned a mentor - an experienced researcher - who can provide valuable advice on the submission during the pre-submission period and mentoring during the conference.

 ## Important Dates
-- Submission for mentoring deadline: Feb 1, 2022.
+- Submission for mentoring deadline (optional): Feb 1, 2022.
 - Mentorship feedback: Mar 8, 2022.
 - Papers submission deadline: Mar 25, 2022.
 - Reviews due: Apr 29, 2022.